So…..you want to learn how to macrame! Or maybe you’re still asking yourself, “Is there any way I could learn to do this?” How hard is it, REALLY!?

 I ran down to Hobby Lobby and picked up some cotton string and a small wooden dowel.

 I searched on YouTube for “Easy Macrame Tutorial” and voila, I started my first mini project.
 There are lots of beginner macrame projects and tutorials on YouTube.
-The one I used was called: DIY Macrame Tutorial: How to Craft a Wall Hanging for Beginners.

 Summary of Reasons I recommend a small “practice” project: